mozilla-services/antenna/docs/overview.rst

 3. Then ``BreakpadSubmitterResource`` passes the data to the crashmover to save and publish.

-   If crashstorage is ``S3CrashStorage``, then the crashmover saves the crash report data to AWS S3.
+   If crashstorage is ``GcsCrashStorage``, then the crashmover saves the crash report data to Google Cloud Storage.

-   If the save is successful, then the crashmover publishes the crash report id to the AWS SQS standard queue for processing.
+   If the save is successful, then the crashmover publishes the crash report id to the Google Cloud Pub/Sub standard queue topic for processing.

    At this point, the HTTP POST has been handled, the crash id is sent to the crash reporter client and the HTTP connection ends.